 - Using biocides or antimicrobial chemicals on high-risk areas to prevent mold from moving through growth stages during the cleanup

-- Paying close attention to water migration, dripping or leaking which could cause damp spots and attract mold spores
+- Paying close attention to water migration, dripping, or leaking, which could cause damp spots and attract mold spores

-- Thorough cavity inspection and drying to avoid mold buildup behind walls, floors or ceilings
+- Thorough cavity inspection and drying to avoid mold buildup behind walls, floors, or ceilings

 How can I speed up evaporation in a room without natural ventilation or light?

 Water evaporates quicker when there is plenty of dry air in the room.
-A general rule of thumb for encouraging evaporation is that wet always move to dry.
+A general rule of thumb for encouraging evaporation is that wet always moves to dry.
 However, the more water that evaporates, the more saturated the surrounding air becomes, reducing drying times.
 When dealing with a room with lots of residual moisture, evaporation can create a vapor barrier between dry air and the surface, which leads to slow drying.
 SERVPRO technicians use air-moving equipment to maintain constant air motion through a flooded property.
 Moving air allows wet surfaces to evaporate into dry air.
 Combining a heating element increases overall air temperature, which allows it to absorb more evaporated moisture speeding up the drying process.

 When can you start structural or contents restoration for a flooded property?

 Once damage mitigation is complete with the property is clean and dry, we can begin to perform a restoration.
-Restoring a property can involve replacing any building materials that were non-salvageable and as buffering carpets or repainting walls.
-Our technicians combine the restoration phase with preventive measures that can protect your home against secondary damages.
-These procedures include using antimicrobial or odor sealing primers on walls and carpets to ensure that you do not incur further costs in the future.
+Restoring a property can involve replacing any building materials that were non-salvageable and buffering carpets or repainting walls.
+Our technicians combine the restoration phase with preventive measures that can protect your home against secondary damage.
+These procedures include using antimicrobial or odor sealing primers on walls and carpets to ensure that you do not incur costs in the future.

 Taking a property through restoration from start to finish requires organization and qualified restoration professionals.
 Contact SERVPRO of New Haven at (203) 234-1100.